If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

 - Your tattoo will itch!
 This is perfectly normal.
 Once the skin heals over, this will stop.
 However, it may last for a few weeks.

-- You should clean your tattoo 2-3 times a day until it has completely healed.
-This can take several months, depending on the size and placement of your tattoo.
+- You should also clean your tattoo 2-3 times a day until it has completely healed.
+This can also take several months, depending on the size and placement of your tattoo.

-- Once your tattoo is finished, the artist will bandage it, usually with transparent film.
+- Once your tattoo is finish, the artist will bandage it, usually with transparent film.
 Generally, you should expect to keep this film on for between 24-48 hours after the tattoo.

-- You can expect some general pain, swelling, and ooziness for a few days after the tattoo.
+- Furthermore, you can expect some general pain, swelling, and ooziness for a few days after the tattoo.
 This should resolve quickly.

-- You’ll need to continue looking after your tattoos long after they’re healed.
-To maintain their appearance, you should moisturize your tattoo at least once a day.
+- You’ll also need to continue looking after your tattoos long after they’re finish.
+Moreover, to maintain their appearance, you should moisturize your tattoo at least once a day.
 Remember that sunlight can also cause tattoos to fade over time, so make sure you wear sunscreen regularly.

 Getting a tattoo is a SERIOUS commitment.
-Although some states will let you get inked as young as 14, make sure you take the time to consider your decision seriously.
+Although some states will let you get ink in your body as young as 14, make sure you take the time to consider your decision seriously.